broadinstitute/warp/pipelines/skylab/atac/atac.changelog.md

 # 2.3.0
 2024-08-29 (Date of Last Commit)

 * Updated the SnapATAC2 docker to include v2.7.0; the pipeline will now produce a library-level summary metric CSV for the BAM.

+* Updated the memory for the CreateFragmentFile task

 # 2.2.3
 2024-08-02 (Date of Last Commit)